 Thank you for your interest in our graduate program.
 The Clinical program leads to a Doctor of Philosophy (Ph.D) degree and is designed to prepare the student for a career in research, teaching, and/or professional service.
 The Clinical program is accredited by the American Psychological Association.
 As part of the program the student completes a Master’s thesis and earns a Master’s degree; however, this degree is designed to be part of the overall doctoral training program, and has very different requirements than would be found in a terminal Master’s degree program.
 As such, our Master’s degree cannot function as a terminal degree.
 Neither do we offer a Psy.D. degree.

-The APA-approved Clinical Psychology Program has strong emphases in both research and clinical training, consistent with the scientist-practitioner model.
+The APA-accredited Clinical Psychology Doctoral Program has strong emphases in both research and clinical training, consistent with the scientist-practitioner model.
 The program offers both adult and child-focused training with emphases in Adult Psychopathology, Clinical Child and Family Psychology, Behavioral Medicine, and Neuropsychology.
 Students are given extensive research opportunities typically resulting in publications and presentations.
 The program is highly successful in placing students at top internship sites nationwide.
 Clinical Program graduates are employed in a variety of professional settings including university and medical center faculty positions and independent practice.
 The program employs a mentoring model under which the student works closely with a faculty member.
 While it is expected that one faculty member will assume responsibility for guiding the student to degree completion, the student has the option of studying with multiple faculty, and has the freedom to switch advisors should his/her interests change during the course of his/her studies.
 The program also offers opportunities for teaching experience.

 Applications are accepted September 1 – December 1 for fall admission.